Love Island 2023 Latest Odds: Which couple are the favourites to win the winter series?

-Love Island Latest News: Who is favourite for Love Island 2023, winning couple, Love Island final - Jessie and Will, Rosie and Casey
+Love Island 2023 Odds: Who is favourite to win, winning couple Love Island, Love Island final - including Jessie, Will, Casey and Tom

 Here are the latest odds for Love Island 2023 as the seasons draws to a close.